• About

 • Storage: Keep leftovers stored in an airtight container in the refrigerator for up to 5 days.

-• Reheating: Allow chili to thaw overnight in the refrigerator before reheating in the microwave or on the stovetop until simmering and heated through.
+• Reheating: Allow the chili to thaw overnight in the refrigerator before reheating in the microwave or on the stovetop until simmering and heated through.

 White shallow soup bowl filled with creamy white chicken chili garnished wit crushed corn tortilla chips and chopped cilantro.